 Looking for a beautiful spot for a leisurely stroll to enjoy nature in the middle of the city?
-Go to the Botanical Gardens of Asheville, located just two miles from downtown, located at the University of North Carolina in Asheville.
-The plant collections focus on plants native to these Southern Appalachian Mountain areas and include a large variety of trees, shrubs, vines, wildflowers, herbs, grasses, sedges, aquatic plants, ferns, mosses and lichens - approximately 600 species in all.
-They host rare plants such as the Mountain Camellia (Stewartia ovata), Oconee Bells (Shortia galacifolia), Mountain Sweet Pitcher (Sarracenia rubra, 'Jonessi'), and many terrestrial orchids.
-Early spring brings a flush of Trilliums that is pretty hard to beat.
+Go to the Botanical Gardens of Asheville, located just two miles from downtown at the University of North Carolina in Asheville.
+The garden collections focus on plants native to our Southern Appalachian Mountains and include a large variety of trees, shrubs, vines, wildflowers, herbs, grasses, sedges, aquatic plants, ferns, mosses and lichens - approximately 600 species in all.

 Although the peak wildflower season is April to mid-May, something is in flower nearly all year long.
 In summer, you’ll find berries and the first blooms of the Goldenrods.
-Fall brings out the many varieties of Asters and Eupatorium, along with the trees that cloak the Gardens in a vibrant autumn color display.
-Winter, too, is not forgotten as the Witch Hazel's blossom is like a spent New Year's party favor.
+Fall brings out the many varieties of Asters and Eupatorium, along with the trees that cloak the gardens in a vibrant autumn color display.
+And it's a great spot for a winter's stroll.

-Within the ten acres that comprise the Gardens, a walking trail forming a half-mile loop leads visitors across bridges spanning streams, through meadows, and over a woodland ridge to a wildflower cove.
-An authentic “dog trot” cabin and a spring house demonstrate how our ancestors lived, and a lovely gazebo provides shelter in the midst of the Sunshine Meadow.
-Along the way, strategically placed picnic benches and tables invite visitors to stop for a picnic lunch or to spend some quiet moments listening to the creeks ripple and the birds sing.
-Please do not bring pets, radios, or sports equipment – help to preserve the serenity for all guests.
+The authentic “dog trot” Hayes Cabin and a spring house demonstrate how our ancestors lived, and a gazebo provides shelter in the midst of the Sunshine Meadow.
+Along the way, strategically placed picnic benches and tables are wonderful spots to stop for a picnic lunch or to spend some quiet moments listening to the creeks ripple and the birds sing.
+Please do not bring pets, radios, or sports equipment to preserve the serenity.

-Indoor facilities offer a well-booked library, a lecture room for meetings and programs, and a gift shop stocked with garden-themed items for children and adults alike.
-The Visitor Center, housing the Garden Path Gift Shop, open daily, from mid-March through mid-December.
-The Gardens itself is open every day of the year from dawn to dusk.
-There is no fee for admission to the Gardens, although donations are always welcome.
+The Visitor Center, housing the Garden Path Gift Shop, is open daily from mid-March through mid-December.
+The gardens itself are open every day of the year from dawn to dusk.
+There is no fee for admission, although donations are always welcome.

 Directions From Downtown Asheville

-Take Broadway/Merrimon Avenue ( US 25) north for approximately 1.5 miles to the traffic light at W.T.
-Weaver Blvd.
+Take Merrimon Avenue (US 25) north for approximately 1.5 miles to the traffic light at W.T.
+Weaver Blvd and turn left.
 Pass entrance to UNCA.
 Entrance to Gardens is the about .2 mile on the right.
+Or drive Broadway north to W.T.
+Weaver Blvd and turn right.

 Directions From I-26